Archive for September, 2004

 Blogware features

-For example I see the integration the ”Post New Entry” and ”Edit Entry” links and the “Post New Entry” link automatically sets up the category for you based on where you are in the blog at the time.
+For example I see the integration the POST ARTICLE and EDIT ARTICLE links and the POST ARTICLE link automatically sets up the category for you based on where you are in the blog at the time.

 I just wish I could buy it and install it behind the firewall as well.